-- Interview relevant witnesses, the children and the employee and gather relevant documentation; - The child/young person and/or parent/caregiver will be advised of the steps and progress of the investigation, unless it is not in the public interest to do this - Collect physical evidence (eg from emails, mobile phones) - If the police/DCJ are involved, a request can be made for the provision of information from these agencies (Chapter 16A CYP Act) - If the Police/DCJ request to interview the employee, the Principal must consult with these agencies about what should be disclosed to the employee during the internal investigation. - When all the relevant information is collected, the allegation will be formally put to the employee and given the opportunity to respond (either in an interview or writing) - Interview the PSOA A PSOA may have an appropriate support person with them during the interview process.
-Such a person is present for support only and as a witness to the proceedings and not as an advocate or to take an active role; - Consider relevant evidence and make a preliminary finding in accordance with the NSW Office of the Children's Guardian; - Inform the PSOA of the preliminary finding and provide them with an opportunity to respond; - Make a final finding in accordance with the Office of the Children's Guardian Guidelines; - Decide on the disciplinary action, if any, to be taken against the PSOA;

-- Apply the NSW Commission for Children and Young People (CCYP) Guidelines and decide if the matter is reportable to CCYP; and - Send the final report and results of the investigation to the Office of the Children's Guardian and report to the CCYP (where required).
+- Interview relevant witnesses, the children and the employee and gather relevant documentation; - Advise the child/young person and/or parent/caregiver of the steps and progress of the investigation, unless it is not in the public interest to do this - Collect physical evidence (eg from emails, mobile phones) - If the police/DCJ are involved, information from these agencies (Chapter 16A CYP Act) - If the Police or DCJ are investigating, the Principal must consult with these agencies before proceeding with any internal investigation.
+Best practice is to pause the internal investigation until clearance is provided by the external agencies. - When all the relevant information is collected, the allegation will be formally put to the ESOA and given the opportunity to respond (either in an interview or writing) - Interview the ESOA A ESOA may have an appropriate support person with them during the interview process.
+Such a person is present for support only and as a witness to the proceedings and not as an advocate or to take an active role; - Consider relevant evidence and make a preliminary finding in accordance with the Office of the Children's Guardian guidelines; - Inform the ESOA of the preliminary finding and provide them with a further opportunity to respond; - Make a final finding in accordance with the Office of the Children's Guardian Guidelines; - Decide on the disciplinary action, if any, to be taken against the ESOA; - Apply the Office of the Children's Guardian Guidelines and decide if the matter is a finding of Reportable Conduct; and - Send the final entity report including final findings, outcome, reporting and risk management actions and details of the investigation to the Office of the Children's Guardian).
+If the entity was exempted by the Office of the Children's Guardian from investigating the reportable conduct allegation the entity is not required to provide the final report.

 The steps followed in the investigation process will be guided by the "Recommended Protocols for Internal Investigative and Disciplinary Proceedings, 2001" (IEU/AIS) as updated from time to time.
-See http://www2.aisnsw.edu.au/Services/ChildProtection/Documents/CPProtocols.pdf